-- Saving more gives you more options and improves the likelihood of you achieving your retirement goals. - The earlier you start saving, the more time you have to get investment returns and benefit from the compounding of these returns over time.
+- Regardless of when you can afford to retire, saving more gives you more options and improves the likelihood of achieving your retirement income goals. - The earlier you start saving, the more time you have to get investment returns and benefit from the compounding of these returns over time.
 You can put as much as you want into your pension but there are annual and lifetime limits on how much tax relief you get on your pension contributions.
 (See Section 6: Further information) - Pensions are long-term savings, and over the long term you want your investments to grow.
 But, over the short term the market may go up and down. - You should regularly review how your savings are invested and consider if your investments are suitable for your desired retirement goals.
 We would suggest you do this at least once a year, but ideally more.